 Bandelettes was created when cofounder Julia Abasova was struggling with thigh chafing and sewed some stretchy thigh bands to deal with it.
 She shared her problem and the product she created with her friend, Rena Abramoff and together they created Bandelettes.

-Bandelettes are bands of stretchy lace with silicone grippers; sort of like the top of a thigh-high stocking without the stocking.
+Bandelettes are bands of stretchy lace or fabric with silicone grippers; sort of like the top of a thigh-high stocking without the stocking.
 They're placed on your thighs right where they touch and prevent friction.
 These are a fantastic option for hot days where the idea of wearing another layer of clothing sounds like torture.
 They're also great for lightweight clothing where bike shorts or Skimmies may show through.

 I find the best way to wear Bandelettes is to put them on at an angle with the outer sides higher up.
 On an angle, the Bandelettes don't slide down yet still cover the right area.
 I know some like to have them higher on the inner thighs and lower on the outer thighs; play with them and find the right spot for your body.

 Bandelettes come in a variety of colors and sizes and every style costs less than $25; they're great to tuck into your purse or suitcase for those unexpected situations.